department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/product/Research V2/MyVA2-research-plan.md

 (We can schedule more if need be)

-Mobile Pilot Sessions: TBD on February 18 or 19 2021 | TBD
+Mobile Pilot Sessions: TBD on February 22, 2021 | TBD (Can we just have an 1.5 hr break between the pilot and participant sessions to make any changes)

 ## Team Roles
 * Moderator: Tressa Furner (tressa.furner@adhocteam.us)